elliotBraem/near-sign-verify/README.md

 ### 2. Signing with a KeyPair

 This flow demonstrates signing a message using a `KeyPair` directly.
-This is useful for testing, backend-initiated signing (if you manage keys securely), or simulated environments.
+This is useful for testing, backend-initiated signing (if you manage keys securely, such as when building a wallet), or simulated environments.

-**Important:** The NEP-413 standard explicitly states that messages **MUST be signed using a Full Access Key** for security.
-While `near-sign-verify` can verify signatures from Function Call Access Keys by setting `requireFullAccessKey: false`, this deviates from the NEP's core security premise and is **NOT recommended for production authentication flows** without significant additional validation on your end.
+**Important:** [NEP-413](https://github.com/near/NEPs/blob/master/neps/nep-0413.md#why-using-a-fullaccess-key-why-not-simply-creating-an-functioncall-key-for-signing) standard explicitly states that messages **MUST be signed using a Full Access Key** for security.
+While `near-sign-verify` can verify signatures from Function Call Access Keys by setting `requireFullAccessKey: false`, this is **NOT recommended for production authentication flows** without significant additional validation on your end.

 ```typescript
 // --- Create signed token from KeyPair ---